 Eg. When a baby meets a stranger, the baby looks to it’s mom to see if the mom reacts positively or negatively to the stranger and reacts based on the mom’s emotion.

-Of course all this happens unconsciously.
+Of course all this happens subconsciously.
 But what’s my point?